Jose Altuve Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

+- The 8.9 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.36).
+- The Red Sox's 4.38 team ERA ranks 18th among all league pitching staffs.

-- Red Sox pitchers combine to give up 168 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to rank 24th in baseball in home runs allowed (171 total, 1.3 per game).

-- Bello will look to grab his 10th victory when he gets the start for the Red Sox, his 22nd of the season.
-He is 9-7 with a 3.70 ERA and 100 strikeouts in 119 1/3 innings pitched.
+- Sale gets the start for the Red Sox, his 15th of the season.
+He is 5-3 with a 4.68 ERA and 90 strikeouts through 73 2/3 innings pitched.

-- The right-hander's most recent appearance was on Friday against the New York Yankees, when he tossed six innings, surrendering one earned run while giving up six hits.
+- The lefty last pitched on Thursday against the Houston Astros, when he threw five innings, allowing four earned runs while giving up six hits.

-- The 24-year-old has amassed an ERA of 3.70, with 7.5 strikeouts per nine innings, in 21 games this season.
-Opponents are batting .258 against him.
+- In 14 games this season, the 34-year-old has a 4.68 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.